WhenPigsInvade/basedbot/README.md

 BasedBot's main feature is keeping track of how many times a user says a certain phrase in a leaderboard.
 BasedBot can also reply to certain phrases or keywords with unique responses.

+Our team plans to include a database overhaul soon, as well as including time stamps for leaderboard reset.

 ## Installation
 Use this [link](https://discord.com/oauth2/authorize?client_id=851869159121616960&scope=bot&permissions=66186303) to add BasedBot to your server